anneemorgan/anneemorgan.github.io/research.md

 Blay, K. R., Morgan, A., and Tuck, K. (2020).
 Collections as Data in Texas Digital Library Repositories: Practical recommendations for use. *TDL DSpace Repository*. [https://hdl.handle.net/2249.1/156533](https://hdl.handle.net/2249.1/156533)

+### Unpublished manuscripts

+Morgan, A. and Fetzner, S. (n.d.).
+Politics, law and military.
+In J. McDonald and T. Wandel (Eds.), *A cultural history of historiography in the modern age, 1920-present* [Manuscript in preparation].
+New York, NY: Bloomsbury.

+Morgan, A. (2022). *White degeneration, neo-Lamarckism, and the early twentieth century campaigns against hookworm in the U.S. South and Puerto Rico* [Unpublished manuscript].

 ### Conference presentations

 Morgan, A. (2019). *Modernizing migrants: Truman’s Commission on Migratory Labor and an